Health Care Proxy vs Power Of Attorney

 If an incident leaves you permanently incapacitated, your health care agent would be granted permanent authority to act.
 In addition to unconsciousness, this would also apply to a person living in a persistent vegetative state, being unable to communicate, or suffering from senility or dementia – situations in which you are conscious, but not capable of making decisions about your health care.

 When you appoint a health care agent, you have the right to give that person as much or as little authority as you choose.
-You can provide specific instructions or leave judgement in his or hands as it relates to certain scenarios.
+You can provide specific instructions or leave judgment in his or her hands as it relates to certain scenarios.
 Doctors and all medical staff must follow your agent’s directions as if they were your own, so make sure you trust this person to act as an advocate on your behalf.
-Together with a Living Will, your health care agent can make decisions that are in your best interest and for your benefit.
+Together with a living will, your health care agent can make decisions that are in your best interest and for your benefit.

-What If I don’t Have A Health Care Proxy?
+What if I Haven’t Signed a Health Care Proxy?

 According to NY State Assembly Member Richard N. Gottfried: